 “I am grateful for the privilege of being a Compassion beneficiary,” says Synthia.
 “Through the love and care of the teachers and the prayers of the sponsors, I have the opportunity to excel in life.”

-The Restorers will continue to work to get their mobile app onto the Google Play Store, determined to restore hope to the thousands of girls in Kenya at risk of this damaging cultural practice.
+The Restorers will continue to work to get their mobile app onto the Google Play Store, determined to restore hope to the thousands of girls in Kenya who are vulnerable to this damaging cultural practice.

 Story by Isaac Ogila; photos by Isaac Ogila and Technovation